laurenancona/tweetoria/README.md

 - has access to the internet,
 - uses Twitter,
 - is discussing the search term, and
-- active during the period of the sample.
+- is active during the period of the sample.

 Search terms themselves may also be subject to inherent bias, and any resultant analysis should be carefully considered with this in mind.

 ### Roadmap
-- [Tokenize](https://www.elastic.co/guide/en/elasticsearch/reference/current/analysis-tokenizers.html) Explore if the required tokenization for chosen lexica may be effectively implemented within the ELK workflow.
+- [Tokenize](https://www.elastic.co/guide/en/elasticsearch/reference/current/analysis-tokenizers.html) Determine if the required tokenization for chosen lexica may be effectively implemented within the ELK workflow.
 - [Filters](https://www.elastic.co/guide/en/elasticsearch/reference/current/analysis-tokenfilters.html)
 - [Lexical Analysis]() TBD
 - [Alerts](https://www.elastic.co/products/watcher) Sudden changes in results may trigger notifications.